hashicorp/terraform-provider-azurerm/website/docs/guides/migrating-between-renamed-resources.html.markdown

 }
 ```

 As the Terraform Configuration has been updated - we now need to update the State.
-We can view the items Terraform is tracking in it's Statefile using the `terraform state list` command, for example:
+We can view the items Terraform is tracking in its Statefile using the `terraform state list` command, for example:

 ```bash
 $ terraform state list